 You probably know this isn’t true, but the temptation to pick at that deep pimple is often too powerful to ignore.
 Don’t do it.
 “If you pop it, the inflamed follicle will most likely break underneath the surface of the skin, exposing sensitive tissue to the bacteria of the pimple,” warns Dr. Krant.
 “You’ll risk a true infection at worst, and a much longer lasting swollen area, at best.”
 Try to control your urge to pick, and see your dermatologist for a painless cortisone shot to treat a deep cyst.
 (Touching pimples too much can also cause acne scars.)

-Not only is this untrue, but sun exposure might actually make breakouts worse.
-(Not to mention put you at risk for sunburns and skin cancer.)
-A tan can briefly mask redness and irritation from acne but there is no truth to the idea that it can clear up acne, Dr. Linder says.
+UV light from the sun may help reduce skin inflammation and treat acne, but it also can cause skin cancer and premature aging.
+There are much more effective and safer ways to treat acne.
 In fact, tanning can lead to dry, irritated, and inflamed skin.
 Tanning also promotes sweating, and excessive sweating can lead to clogged pores and more acne.
 Tanning also can lead to hyperpigmentation of the skin, making preexisting acne scars appear darker, she says.

 Any red bumps on your skin are acne